 Twenty Things Adopted Kids Wish Their Parents Knew

-Adoptive parents, if you would like to learn how your child sees adoption, this is the book for you.
+Adoptive and foster parents, if you would like to learn how your child sees adoption, this is the book for you.
 It is required reading for many adoption agencies in the US.

 A few chapter titles are: “When I act out my fears in obnoxious ways, please hang in there with me.””I am afraid you will abandon me.”